dwalldorf/aChallenge/README.md

 # audibene challenge

 ## Description
-This tool is written in Java8, using the spring-boot-parent package.
+This application is written in Java8, using the spring-boot-parent package.

-javax.inject is used to benefit from spring-boot's autowiring while staying compliant to javax standards.
+javax.inject is used to benefit from spring-boot's autowiring features while staying compliant to javax standards.

 #### API
-spring-boot-starter-web package is used to provide a REST-like HTTP api.
+spring-boot-starter-web package is used to provide a RESTful HTTP api.

 #### Persistence
-`javax.persistence.persistence-api` and `spring-boot-starter-data-jpa` are used.
+`hibernate` and `spring-boot-starter-data-jpa` are used.
 Data is stored in a file based h2db.

 #### Trade-offs and simplifications
 Models of persisted entities contain only the minimum set of properties to make the application runnable and meaningful to use.